10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 How to fix it

 Carefully, remove your Teddy Bear Vine from of its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.
+Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution as recommended by the manufacturer.

 Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh succulents soil.
 Withhold watering the plant and keep it dry for about 7 days before you resume watering.